rannn367/tp/docs/UserGuide.md

 ### Saving the data

-CafeConnect data are saved in the hard disk automatically after any command that changes the data.
+CaféConnect data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-CafeConnect data are saved automatically in the following JSON files:
+CaféConnect data are saved automatically in the following JSON files:
 - Address book data: `[JAR file location]/data/addressbook.json`
 - Drink catalog data: `[JAR file location]/data/drinkcatalog.json`
 - User preferences: `[JAR file location]/preferences.json`